-At first when I was diagnosed I didn’t understand the diagnosis and what it meant for me.
-I just thought it was another condition that I would have to deal with.
+I was eventually diagnosed at 16 with PAH.
+I did not understand the diagnosis and what it meant for me.
+I just thought I would have to deal with another medical condition.
 I was so angry at one stage I pushed a chair against a wall.
 I was scared because I did not know what was happening.
 When I was diagnosed mum wanted to find out more information and she was very sad because she told me I could not have kids and that made cry.

-I also have to do physio twice daily to get the mucus out of my lungs because it doesn’t move otherwise.
+I also must do physio twice daily to get the mucus out of my lungs because it doesn’t move otherwise.
 I cannot walk long distances on the flat and I cannot walk upstairs or inclines because I become very short of breath and become cyanotic.
 I am unable to work because of the impact of the symptoms of Pulmonary Hypertension.

 I have been inspired by Turia Pitt because she keeps going in the face of adversity and never gives up.
-Kylie Corkery because she keeps going raises two kids even though she has Pulmonary Hypertension.
+Kylie Corkery because she keeps going raises two children even though she has Pulmonary Hypertension.
 My mum because she does everything to help me.
 Tries to do everything herself.